wp-cli/entity-command/README.md

 		Title of the new site.
 Default: prettified slug.

 	[--email=<email>]
-		Email for Admin user.
+		Email for admin user.
 User will be created if none exists.
-Assignement to Super Admin if not included.
+Assignment to super admin if not included.

 	[--network_id=<network-id>]
 		Network to associate new site with.
 Defaults to current network (typically 1).